CloudSlang/docs/intro.rst

 There are two main types of CloudSlang content, operations and flows.
 An operation contains an action, which can be written in Python or Java.
 Operations perform the "work" part of the workflow.
-A flow contains tasks, which stitch together the actions performed by operations, navigating and passing data from one to the other based on operation results and outputs.
+A flow contains steps, which stitch together the actions performed by operations, navigating and passing data from one to the other based on operation results and outputs.
 Flows perform the "flow" part of the workflow.